jessebuitenhuis/dialog-assessment-fe/ASSESSMENT.md

 * You don't have to create inlog / user functionality (single-user app)
 * You don't have to persist the data (eg database)
 * You're not required to write unit tests (but it is allowed), but we will ask you afterwards what you would like to test and how you would do this.

-Part B - 30 mins
-* User can see a prediction of when they will reach their goal

 ## Project